its-kundan/quick-help/features - idea- isuues.md

 (unlimited data, unlimited to do list, free app, syn accross over the device)
 8. website include how to use the application.
 9. list out the premium ( backend. and turbo required.)

+1. add the other
+2. quick note as well.
+3. to do list as well.
+4. reorder the button (op)
+5. setting page (op)

+1. checklist
+2. to do list (app + chrome ext + website + backend)